kiri-thornalley/numpy_neural_network/README.md

 To help with this, within the notebook there are a number of blocks with the heading: "📚 Side Quest:" These are deliberate deep dives.
 Sometimes they ask "Why does this work?", other times they explore alternatives, visualisations, or detours that help cement understanding.
 They’re not required to follow the code, but they document the thought process, debugging, and explorations that went into building the model.

-If you want the just the code version, that’s in the src/ folder.
-But if you want to understand how a neural network really works, follow the notebook(s) — side quests and all.
+If you want the just the code version, that’s in the neural_network folder.
+But if you want to understand how a neural network really works, follow the notebook — side quests and all.

 ## Why literate programming?
 Literate programming, coined by Donld Knuth, is the idea that "code should be written for humans first, and computers second".
 By interweaving explanations and mathematics with implementation, I'm treating this neural network not just as code, but as a form of interactive scientific reasoning.